litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 - it is currently not possible to close or delete a database from a web worker (iOS version, needs to be tested in Android version)
 - extra logging statements
 - source code changes to the native Android and iOS versions needs some cleanup
-- ~~The Android version generates ugly "404 (not found)" XHR errors in the debug console.~~

 ## Version Status

-- Major modifications _have been made to_ to support web workers
+- Major modifications have been made to to support web workers
 - Certain features described below may be partially or completely broken

 TBD test: